-The oldest extant Greek bow in the world that is still in one piece dates back to 800 BC — the same era during which scholars believe Homer’s Odyssey was written.
+The oldest extant Greek bow in the world that is still in one piece dates back to 800 BC—the same era during which scholars believe Homer’s Odyssey was written.

-As seen above in a depiction of Odysseus’ actions upon returning home after his wife, Penelope, had patiently waited his return for 20 years during and after the Trojan War, his bow was of a type called “palintonos,” which is translated as “bent or stretched backwards.”
+As seen above in a depiction of Odysseus’ actions upon returning home after his wife, Penelope, had patiently awaited his return for 20 years during and after the Trojan War, his bow was of a type called “palintonos,” which is translated as “bent or stretched backwards.”

 Contest between palintonos vs. modern bows

-Recently, Smithsonian set up a contest between two of Greece’s finest archers, who use both the palintonos and modern types of bows.
-They demonstrated for Hughes just what would happen in a match between a weapon that is exactly like those made two thousand years ago versus a brand-new, state of the art bow.
+Recently, Smithsonian set up a contest between two of Greece’s finest archers who use both the palintonos and modern types of bows.
+They demonstrated for Hughes just what would happen in a match between a weapon that is exactly like those made two thousand years ago versus a brand-new, state-of-the-art bow.

-Christos’ weapon has scopes with zoom attachments, force stabilizers and all the other bells and whistles that a modern archer could possibly want.
+Christos’ weapon has scopes with zoom attachments, force stabilizers, and all the other bells and whistles that a modern archer could possibly want.
 His “hypermodern” bow is made of carbon fiber.
 He estimates as he chats with Hughes that the arrow propelled by a weapon such as his travels “about as fast as a bullet.”